perrette/papers/README.md

 - fetch bibtex from alternative info (author name, year...), especially for old papers
     - this is currently possible with the standard crossref API (and nice python package [crossrefapi](https://github.com/fabiobatalha/crossrefapi)), but the result is `json`    - not sure how to convert the json result `into` a `bibtex` file in the general case
     - for recent papers with DOI, a second request can be made, as workaround, but this feature is mostly inteded for old papers without DOI.

+And more technically, needs to include nose tests ASAP.

 Suggestions welcomed for prioritizing / feature suggestion.